LunabaLeeris/LunabaLeeris/README.md

 ## Hi there 👋
-I'm Christian Lee Lunaba.
+I'm **Christian Lee Lunaba**.
 BS-CS Specializing in machine learning.

 I am knowledgeable in multiple areas, especially Web/App development, Database management, Web Scraping, Ui/Ux and Machine Learning.

 I also have a deep interest in Mathematics and Music!

+## ✨ Shoot for the sky; The stars are waiting! ✨
 🔭 I’m currently working on Implementing Support Vector Machines using SMO !

 🌱 I’m currently exploring Machine Learning.
 Specifically I'm following the online course provided by standford (CS229) at https://www.youtube.com/watch?v=iVOxMcumR4A&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU&index=10